 A former Crime Scene Investigator, Daniel has worked as a Forensic Collision Investigator with GBB since 2007.
 Daniel has experience acting in an expert witness capacity and has given evidence in court for both civil and criminal proceedings as well as being proficient in the preparation of reports for court.

 Malcolm Sladden is a Consultant Automotive Engineer employed by GBB.
-Following his early career in the motor industry, he has been employed as an independent expert for seventeen years, a staff engineer with a major insurer for five years and an accident investigator for three years.
+Following his early career in the motor industry, he has been employed as an independent expert for over twenty years, a staff engineer with a major insurer for five years and an accident investigator for three years.